bougie/salt-iocage-formula/README.md

 ### name

-The name property is the tag that is used to create the field.
+The name property is the tag that is used to create the jail.
 This is a required field.

 ### properties

 A list of key value pairs.
 All properties listed in `iocage defaults` can be set here.
-Also pkglist key can be set here.
+Also the pkglist property can be set here.

 ### jail_type

-The jail_type of jail.
+The type of jail to create..
 Can be one of full , clone (-c), base (-b), template-clone, empty (-e).
 To create a template jail, just set 'template=yes' in properties.
+Default is full

 ### template_id: